It's been said that patients don't care how much you know until they know how much you care.

 Simplify Medical Terms

-Another way to facilitate effective communication is to simplify the terminology you use.
+Another way to facilitate effective communication is to simplify the medical terminology you use.
 That's not always easy but speaking in plain English at a level patients can understand can have positive benefits.

 Patients who better understand their conditions and your recommendations are more likely to take a greater interest in their care.
 They will ask questions, follow recommendations, and feel less intimidated, making for a better overall experience in the ED.